pygy/TOML.jl/README.md

 The input must be convertible to UTF-8.
 Arbitrary byte strings are not supported, per spec.

-The parser is strict, and will raise an error on unexpected input.
+The parser is strict, and will throw a `TOMLError` on unexpected input.

 ### DateTime objects:

-To keep the dependencies low (the Calendar package is very slow to load), and waiting for `Timestamp`s in the Base library, TOML `DateTime`s are currently converted to `TOML.DateTime` objects.
+To keep the dependencies low (the Calendar package is very slow to load), and waiting for the implemetation `Timestamp`s in the Julia Base library, TOML `DateTime`s are currently converted to `TOML.DateTime` objects.

 ```Julia